rosyberti/website/advanced-python/numpy-arrays.md

 ```

-Matrices are three-dimensional arrays and are created by passing a list of lists into the `np.array()` method.
+Matrices are two-dimensional arrays and are created by passing a list of lists into the `np.array()` method.
 An example is below.

 ```python